terry-hsu/smv/README.md

     g++ target.c -o target -lsmv_lib

 ### Citing SMVs ###
-To cite SMVs, please cite our reearch paper published at CCS'16, included as doc/smv-ccs16.pdf.
+If you use SMVs, please cite our reearch paper published at CCS'16, included as doc/smv-ccs16.pdf.

 @InProceedings{smv,
     author    = {Hsu, Terry Ching-Hsiang and Hoffman, Kevin and Eugster, Patrick and Payer, Mathias},